China president seeks to reassure on reform, heads to U.S.

 "Reform of the renminbi exchange rate formation regime will continue in the direction of market operation," Xi said in an interview with the Wall Street Journal.
 He said the government's market intervention, which some critics said was heavy handed, had been necessary to "defuse systemic risks".

-Indeed, British Finance Minister George Osborne said during a visit to China that authorities should be supported as they remain committed to market liberalization following the bout of volatility this summer.
+Indeed, British Finance Minister George Osborne said during a visit to China that authorities should be supported as they remain committed to market liberalisation following the bout of volatility this summer.

 Speaking at the Shanghai Stock Exchange, Osborne said he was keen to see a formal stock market trading link between China and London, part of his goal to make Britain China's "best partner in the West".

-China stock prices rebounded for a second day on Tuesday, in a further sign of improving investor sentiment that may help the market stabilize.
+China stock prices rebounded for a second day on Tuesday, in a further sign of improving investor sentiment that may help the market stabilise.

 The CSI300 index of the largest listed companies in Shanghai and Shenzhen rose 0.9 percent and the Shanghai Composite Index also gained 0.9 percent.
 China's volatility index, a gauge of investor fears, has dropped to 40 percent from an August peak of 64 percent.

-Still, China's gloomy economic outlook was underlined by the Chinese Academy of Social Sciences (CASS), a top state-backed research center, which forecast growth would slow this year to 6.9 percent.
+Still, China's gloomy economic outlook was underlined by the Chinese Academy of Social Sciences (CASS), a top state-backed research centre, which forecast growth would slow this year to 6.9 percent.

 The government has forecast growth of around 7 percent but a run of weak data has reinforced market expectations the final outcome will be below 7 percent.